Ircama/osm-carto-tutorials/README.md

 - public/favicon.ico (shall be customized)
 - configuration of _config.yml (shall be customized)
 - All files in "pages" directory (shall be removed)
+- All files in "_notes" directory (shall be removed)
 - All files in "_posts" directory (shall be removed)
 - googlec45135b10de87878.html (shall be removed)